Kobe Savage

-Kobe Savage (born February 12, 2001) is an American college football safety for the Oregon Ducks.
+Kobe Savage (born February 12, 2001) is an American college football safety.
 He previously played for the Texas A&M–Commerce Lions, the Tyler Apaches and the Kansas State Wildcats.

 Early life

 Savage attended Paris High School in Paris, Texas, where he initially played quarterback before switching to safety as a senior.
 He committed to play college football for the Texas A&M–Commerce Lions.

 College career

 Texas A&M–Commerce

 Savage took a redshirt in his lone season at Texas A&M-Commerce in 2019.

 Tyler JC

 Savage transfer to play at Tyler Junior College, where he totaled 100 tackles, four pass deflections, and six interceptions in two seasons.

 Kansas State

 After two season at Tyler College, Savage committed to play Division I football for the Kansas State Wildcats for the 2022 season.
 In his first season with the Wildcats he tallied 58 tackles, three interceptions, and a forced fumble, in ten starts before missing the final four games due to an ACL tear.
 For his performance in the 2022 season, Savage was named the Big 12 Conference defensive newcomer of the year and earned second-team all-Big 12 honors.
 In 2023, he notched 57 tackles with three being for a loss, and three interceptions, while once again being named second-team all Big-12.
 After the season, Savage entered his name into the NCAA transfer portal.